Yemen unrest may force election delay - minister

 "The regime is repeating its irresponsible experiment in Abyan to create a security and administrative breakdown in Radda," the rebel units said in a statement.
 "They believe it will ... sabotage implementation of the Gulf initiative."

-Any successor to Saleh will face multiple conflicts in the impoverished Arabian Peninsula country, including rising separatist sentiment in the south.
+Any successor to Saleh will face multiple conflicts in the impoverished Arabian Peninsula country, including rising separatist sentiment in the south, once an independent socialist state that fought a civil war with Saleh's north in 1994 after four turbulent years of formal union.

 ISTANBUL Turkish authorities detained 26 people over a car bomb attack in the southeastern town of Viransehir, the provincial governor's office said on Saturday.